newretirement/fpe-api/README.md

 ### Implementation Note

-To find the correct `@total_savings` amount at date `d`, FPE  injects a temporary `paymentStream` having a one-time payment date `d` into the original [Plan](datatypes.md#plan), and then runs a binary search to find the non-taxable withdrawal or deposit amount needed.
+To find the correct `@total_savings` amount at date `d`, FPE injects an ephemeral `paymentStream` having a one-time payment date `d` into the original [Plan](datatypes.md#plan), and then runs a binary search to find the non-taxable withdrawal or deposit amount needed.
 More specifically, either a withdrawal or deposit `paymentStream` object is added to the plan, and then the simulation is repeatedly run with varying values of `x` until break-even is achieved:

 _**Case 1:** Net worth at goal age is negative, so deposit more money_
 ```